 Registered sites can make use of the default messaging server https://messages.moodle.net/ which is maintained by moodle.com.
 To connect to this, click 'Request access key' and then add it to the Airnotifier access key field.

-You can specify the default outputs for each type of message that Moodle can send in 'Default message outputs' in Site administration.
+You can specify the default notification preferences for each type of message in Site administration / Messaging / Notification settings.

 You can also set to what degree each type of message is enabled, and whether users are able to change these default settings in their profiles:

 - Disallowed - This particular type of message is not allowed at all and users will not see any settings related to them.
 Message of the chosen type will never be delivered.

 - Permitted - Users are permitted or allowed to change the settings.
 When the user account is created, the new user will inherit the settings the administrator sets here, but will be allowed to change them afterwards in their Messaging settings.
 Messages will be delivered as the user sets them on their own Messaging settings page.

 - Locked - Users are not permitted or allowed to change these settings.
 When the user account is created, the new user will inherit the settings the administrator sets here and will never be allowed to change them.
 Messages will be delivered for all users as you set them on this page.

 You can set whether each of these will be sent when the user is online through the messaging system interface available to users in their profiles, and/or whether each output is sent via email.

 Because users might have many different messaging options, they are ordered into different components - for example, activities, system, enrolments etc.

 Except for 'Personal messages between users', which refers to the interaction messaging tool on a user profile, the other messages are generated by events in Moodle.